-If we consider trees in their extended form then the AVL property needs to hold for internal nodes.
+If we consider trees in their extended form then it is enough if the AVL property holds for internal nodes since it trivially holds for external ones.

 In the insertion and deletion algorithms given below, we will not show the trees in their extended form.
 It is easy to modify the algorithms to apply to that case.